DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 82 - 04.23.2026.md

 	- First time saw longing and a need for love.
 	- Second time saw that he needed a bride.
 - Abbot making Vasilka to give to Strahd.
 She needs to learn manners and be delivered.
-- The winged spider lady says they are after her brain.
+- The winged spider lady says they are after her brain. — Marzena
+- Veyllis teachs Vasilka how to dance.

 ***Next Session***: May 7th (last game before pause; resume July 2)